newslynx/newslynx-app/README.md

 Install dependencies with `npm install`.
 You'll also need Redis for sessioning, which you can [brew](http://brew.sh) install with `brew install redis`.
 Start Redis by typing `redis-server` on the command line.

 Install `nodemon` and `forever` globally if not already installed.
-Nodemon isn't used in production but it's good to have to cover all scenarios below
+Nodemon isn't used in production but it's good to have to cover all scenarios below.

 ````bash
 npm install forever -g